supermihi/pytaglib/README.md

 - run `python build_native_taglib.py` which will download and build the latest official TagLib release
 - run `python setup.py install`

+## Development

+To start hacking (contributions welcome!), clone the repository and set up a project environment with your favorite tool.
+I use [uv](https://docs.astral.sh/uv/), where you should need only two commands for most workflows:

+    # set up virtual environment, run cythonize, compile
+    $ uv sync --reinstall

+    # run tests
+    $ uv run pytest
 ## Contact

 For bug reports or feature requests, please use the